cam-garrison/cs411-group1/README.md

 ## Note for Graders

 The code can all be found in the prototype folder - the main backend file is oauth.py - which uses functions from other python files to perform most API calls.
+The html files can be found in prototype/templates and the css code / static images can be found in prototype/static.

 ## Inspiration